TonicAudio/ofxTonic/README.md

 ofxTonic
 ===========

 Open Frameworks Addon for the Tonic audio synthesis Library.
-Tonic is a race-car fast, pure C++ patching tool with a refreshingly crisp and simple syntax.
+Tonic is a high performance, pure C++ patching tool with a refreshingly crisp and simple syntax.

 For info on Tonic, see:
 https://github.com/TonicAudio/Tonic